-Each contract of coverage under (1) or (2) is a separate plan.
-Also, if a plan has two parts and COB rules apply only to one of the two, each of the parts is treated as a separate plan.
+Each Policy or other arrangement for coverage under (1) or (2) is a separate plan.
+Also, if an arrangement has two parts and COB rules apply only to one of the two, each of the parts is a separate plan.